 In the About Us section:

-Mona and Susie, the Zoo’s first elephants, arrived in 1955, the same year the Birmingham Zoo, once known as The Jimmy Morgan Zoo, opened.
+Mona, the Zoo’s first elephant, arrived in 1955, the same year the Birmingham Zoo, once known as The Jimmy Morgan Zoo, opened.

 Do you remember the excitement you experienced as a child when you visited a zoo?
 Feeding the animals and spending time with your family or friends?
 If you are from Birmingham, you may remember Monkey Island or fishing in the ponds or riding the train through the tunnel.
 Whatever those memories may be, zoos aim to entertain and be places to share experiences with family and friends.